MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-complex-application.md

 Your application is now set up to use the configured application segments.
 Be sure to assign users to your application before you test or release it.

 To edit/update an application segment, select respective application segment from the list in Manage and configure application segments page.
-Upload a certificate for the updated domain, if necessary, and update the DNS record.
+Upload a certificate for the updated domain, if necessary, and update the Domain Name System (DNS) record.

-## Configuring SSO
+## Configuring single sign-on (SSO)

 > [!NOTE]
-> The Integrated Windows Authentication (IWA) SSO does not support using wildcard SPN (i.e. http/*.comtoso.com).
-The single SPN configured (i.e. http/app.comtoso.com) is used for all the segments.
+> Integrated Windows Authentication (IWA) single sign-on doesn't support using wildcard SPNs.
+For example, a wildcard such as `http/*.contoso.com` uses the single configured SPN such as `http/app.contoso.com` for all the segments.

 ## DNS updates

-When using custom domains, you need to create a DNS entry with a CNAME record for the external URL (for example, *.adventure-works.com) pointing to the external URL of the application proxy endpoint.
-For wildcard applications, the CNAME record needs to point to the relevant external URL:
+When using custom domains, create a DNS entry with a CNAME record for the external URL.
+For example, point `*.adventure-works.com` to the external URL of the application proxy endpoint.
+For wildcard applications, point the CNAME record to the relevant external URL: `<yourAADTenantId>.tenant.runtime.msappproxy.net`.

-> `<yourAADTenantId>.tenant.runtime.msappproxy.net`

 Alternatively, a dedicated DNS entry with a CNAME record for every individual application segment can be created as follows: